backstage/backstage/plugins/uptimerobot/README.md

 ### EntityPage

-The table in the card on the EntityPage only lists monitors which you've added to you component's annotations.
+You can add a card to your entity's overview page.
+That card then contains a table which only lists monitors which you've added to yours component's annotations.

 ![Card](docs/card.jpg)